Squeaky Tales was created by Sarah Cash and Jason Smith, sister and brother who were born and raised in Atlanta, Georgia.

 Future books in the Squeaky Tales series, including Squeaky and the Green-Eyed Lizard and Squeaky and the People’s New Cat, will be available soon.
 Be sure to subscribe to our email list to receive information about the next book in the Squeaky Tales series!

 Sarah still resides in Atlanta with her husband, Bedford, their two daughters, Camryn and Danielle, and their two sons, Bedford III and Aaron.
 When she was growing up, Sarah’s favorite books featured animal characters, which inspired her to write her own animal stories as an adult.

-Jason recently returned from Japan, where he taught English for ten years to students of all ages.
+Jason lived in Japan for ten years, where he taught English to students of all ages.
 He now lives in Ohio where he teaches English to international students at the university and high school level.
 He has been drawing pictures since he was a young child and is excited to publish his art in a children's book series.